Politics of Bangladesh: 1982–1990: Hussain Mohammad Ershad

-Army Chief of Staff Lt.
+Chief of Army Staff Lt.
 Gen. Hussain Mohammad Ershad assumed power in a full-fledged but bloodless coup on 24 March 1982.
 He removed the country's democratically elected president and suspended the constitution and declared martial law.
 He cited pervasive corruption, ineffectual government, and economic mismanagement for legitimising his action.
 The following year, Ershad assumed the presidency on 11 December 1983, retaining his positions as army chief and CMLA, for the first time in Bangladesh.
 During most of 1984, Ershad sought the opposition parties' participation in local elections under martial law.
 The opposition's refusal to participate, however, forced Ershad to abandon these plans.
 Ershad was capable of managing the Awami League through financial and political support.
 The Awami League's support gave him the strength and legitimacy to seek public support for his regime in a national referendum on his leadership in March 1985.
 He won overwhelmingly, although turnout was small.
 Two months later, Ershad held elections for local council chairmen.
 Pro-government candidates won a majority of the posts, setting in motion the President's ambitious decentralization program that Ziaur Rahman had initiated.
 Political life was finally liberalized in early 1986, and additional political rights, including the right to hold large public rallies, were restored.
 Additional support from Jamaati Islami at the same time gave Ershad's political vehicle for the transition from martial law some form of legitimacy and the political order of Ershad and his Jatiya Party was established.

 Despite a boycott by the BNP, led Begum Khaleda Zia, parliamentary elections were held on schedule on 7 May 1986.
 The Jatiya Party won a modest majority of the 300 elected seats in the national assembly.
 The participation of the Awami League led by party chairman Sheikh Hasina Wazed—lent the elections some credibility, despite widespread charges of voting irregularities and ballot box theft.

 Ershad resigned as Army Chief of Staff and retired from military service in preparation for the presidential elections, scheduled for October 1986.
 Protesting that martial law was still in effect, the BNP refused to put up opposing candidates.
 The Awami League participated by breaking their open public promise.
 Ershad easily outdistanced the remaining candidates, taking 84% of the vote.
 Although Ershad's government claimed a turnout of more than 50%, opposition leaders of BNP, and much of the foreign press, estimated a far lower percentage and alleged voting irregularities.